 - 19.1.1.1 Quoted market value in an active market is considered as level 1 fair value measurement of the investment and the resulting difference between cost and fair value is shown as a separate component of equity "fair value reserve of financial assets at FVOCI".
-Investments that do not have a quoted market price in an active market and whose fair value cannot be measured reliably through observable market data, in that case fair value is measured using other valuation methods as described in IFRS 13 (Fair value measurement). - Based upon the year end quoted market value of shares in PSX daily price index, fair value gain of Rs.
-4,727,282 (2020: loss of Rs.
-3,227,994) is recognized in OCI.
+Investments that do not have a quoted market price in an active market and whose fair value cannot be measured reliably through observable market data, in that case fair value is measured using other valuation methods as described in IFRS 13 (Fair value measurement). - Based upon the year end quoted market value of shares in PSX daily price index, fair value loss of Rs.
+2,909,565 (2022: Loss of Rs.
+3,742,951) is recognized in OCI.
 Market values of these quoted investments (i.e. Shares) is categorized as Level 1 fair value measurement. - The shares of Punjab Oil Mills Limited have been pledged with JS bank as a security for grant of loan by JS bank.
-In case of default to repay the loan, the Company may be liable to the JS bank to the extent of the value of shares so pledged as mentioned in note 13.1.1. - 19.1.2.1 Based upon the latest available audited financial statements of Premier Garments Limited, for the year ended June 30, 2020, the management has valued these investments using the break up value per share at Rs.
-Nil (2020: Nil).
+In case of default to repay the loan, the Company may be liable to the JS bank to the extent of the value of shares so pledged as mentioned in note 13.1.1.

+- 19.1.2.1 Based upon the latest available audited financial statements of Premier Garments Limited, for the year ended June 30, 2022, the management has valued these investments using the break up value per share at Rs.
+Nil (2021: Nil).
 These investments are fully impaired in prior years, accordingly no change in fair value is recognized in current year.
-Fair values of these Un-quoted investments (i.e. Shares) are categorized as Level 3 fair value measurement as per IFRS 13 (Fair value measurement).

-- The Company's held shares of Premier Garments Limited have been pledged with Investment Corporation of Pakistan Limited as a security for grant of loan by Investment Corporation of Pakistan to Premier Garments Limited.
+Fair values of these Un-quoted investments (i.e. Shares) are categorized as Level 3 fair value measurement as per IFRS 13 (Fair value measurement). - The Company's held shares of Premier Garments Limited have been pledged with Investment Corporation of Pakistan Limited as a security for grant of loan by Investment Corporation of Pakistan to Premier Garments Limited.
 In case of default by Premier Garments Limited to repay the loan, the Company may be held liable to the Investment Corporation of Pakistan Limited to the extent of the value of shares so pledged.
-Allowance for contingent financial guarantee contract has not been recorded as directors has agreed to reimburse any probable loss to the Company. - 19.1.3.1 Based upon the latest available audited financial statements of Tee Jay Corporation (Private) Limited, for the year ended June 30, 2020, the management has valued these investments using the break up value per share at Rs.
-Nil (2020: Nil).
+Allowance for contingent financial guarantee contract has not been recorded as directors has agreed to reimburse any probable loss to the Company. - 19.1.3.1 Based upon the latest available audited financial statements of Tee Jay Corporation (Private) Limited, for the year ended June 30, 2022, the management has valued these investments using the break up value per share at Rs.
+Nil (2021: Nil).
 These investments are fully impaired in prior years, accordingly no change in fair value is recognized in current year.
-Fair values of these Un-quoted investments (i.e. Shares) are categorized as Level 3 fair value measurement as per IFRS 13 (Fair value measurement).
-Based upon the latest available audited financial statements of Tee Jay Corporation (Private) Limited, for the year ended June 30, 2020, the management has valued these investments using the break up value per share at Rs.
-Nil (2020: Nil).
-These investments are fully impaired in prior years, accordingly no change in fair value is recognized in current year.
-Fair values of these Un-quoted investments (i.e. Shares) are categorized as Level 3 fair value measurement as per IFRS 13 (Fair value measurement).
-Based upon the latest available audited financial statements of Tee Jay Corporation (Private) Limited, for the year ended June 30, 2020, the management has valued these investments using the break up value per share at Rs.
-Nil (2020: Nil).
-These investments are fully impaired in prior years, accordingly no change in fair value is recognized in current year.
 Fair values of these Un-quoted investments (i.e. Shares) are categorized as Level 3 fair value measurement as per IFRS 13 (Fair value measurement). - 19.2 These investments are made in accordance with the provisions of Companies Act, 2017.

-20 LONG TERM DEPOSITS

-Deposits extended against utilities 4,798,544 4,798,544

-Others 240,073 240,073

-Total Long Term Deposits 5,038,617 5,038,617
+20 LONG TERM DEPOSITS Note 2023 Rupees 2022 Rupees Deposits extended against utilities 5,420,544 4,798,544 Others 240,073 240,073 Total Long Term Deposits 5,660,617 5,038,617